CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 4) SUBSCRIPTIONS

 4.1 The cost of annual subscription will be £5.
-The Club Committee will however have power to revise the cost of subscription after 30th June each year.
+The Club Committee will however have power to revise the cost of subscription after 30th September each financial year.

 4.2 Members who are elected as Officers will not be liable for the cost of subscription.